noaa-onms/cinms/docs/modals/_captions.md

 ## Figure App.F.12.17.new

-Location of regions from spring season net samples by the (CalCOFI) used in analyses of abundance and trends in pelagic resources: Channel Islands National Marine Sanctuary region (red) includes CalCOFI stations inside and adjacent to CINMS; and Southern California Shelf (yellow) includes all CalCOFI stations over the shelf.
+Location of regions from spring season net samples by the (**CalCOFI**; _Genus species_) used in analyses of abundance and trends in pelagic resources: Channel Islands National Marine Sanctuary region (red) includes CalCOFI stations inside and adjacent to CINMS; and Southern California Shelf (yellow) includes all CalCOFI stations over the shelf.
 Figure: A. Thompson/NOAA, Ben Best/EcoQuants

 ## Figure App.F.12.19